RedHelixOrg/RedHelix-1/README.md

 and then it exits.
 Take a look at the source code and the output of reading the chassis using [RedMatrixServerDb](./doc/dmtf-mockup/mockup.md).

 ## Architecture Risk
-While desirable to scale the single JVM to handle more than 40,000 servers as comparable IPMI Java implementation due it is not clear if
+While desirable to scale the single JVM to handle more than 40,000 servers as comparable IPMI Java implementation it is not clear if
 HTTP and Olingo can scale.
 The issue that needs to be addressed is once a HTTP Get is sent by RedHelix does a Java Thread then block waiting on the TCP socket for a response.
 If so, the JVM will run out of Threads.
 Under IPMI this was not an issue due to the connectionless nature of UDP
 10 threads could handle in all incomming traffic from the 40,000+ servers.